ecmagnuson/godo/README.md

 ## Philosophy

-    I like to format my tasks as actionable events that have a location "clean the fridge @home"
+    I like to format my tasks as actionable events that have a `@location` "clean the fridge @home"

     tasks can have priority associated with them with `!` "! send important email @work"

-    Optionally, tasks can have a project associated with it "clean the fridge @home +cleaning"
+    Optionally, tasks can have a `+project` associated with it "clean the fridge @home +cleaning"

-this way I can split various projects into each location, for example
+this way I can split various projects into each `@location`, for example

     "clean fridge @home +cleaning"
-    "pay credit card bill @home finance"
+    "pay credit card bill @home +finance"

-both of these tasks are `@home` but they have different `+project` tags associated with them. this underlying though process forms the basis of godo
+both of these tasks are `@home` but they have different `+project` tags associated with them.
+This underlying though process forms the basis of godo.

-the following is a list of the functionality of godo
+The following is a list of the functionality of godo:

 - add one task at a time
 - add multiple tasks at a time